terran6/nft-on-terra/README.md

 ## Getting Started

-These instructions assume that you have already set up a [Terra Station wallet](https://docs.terra.money/docs/learn/terra-station/README.html) in order to interact with the Terra blockchain.
-You will also need to have installed the [Terra Station extension](https://docs.terra.money/docs/learn/terra-station/download/terra-station-extension.html) on Google Chrome to confirm transactions in our application.
+These instructions assume that you have already set up a Terra Station wallet in order to interact with the Terra blockchain.
+You may create a new wallet on the [Terra Station extension](https://docs.terra.money/docs/learn/terra-station/download/terra-station-extension.html) on Google Chrome which you will need to install in order to confirm transactions on our application.

 We will also install [localterra](https://github.com/terra-money/LocalTerra), a Terra blockchain and ecosystem which runs on your personal computer for testing, and [terrain](https://github.com/terra-money/terrain), a Terra development environment for smart contract development.
 Be sure to follow the instructions to install and run all applications which are dependencies for both localterra as well as terrain.